 (Also, therefore, it is not a prerequisite for a successful application to our school that applicants have secured funding for their doctorate at the time of their application in January.)

 - Students accepted to the Berlin School of Mind and Brain who, unfortunately, did not manage to get one of the above scholarships or grant packages, will receive advice and support in order to be able to successfully apply for and join the school with other external funding/scholarships.

 Below, read more about funding opportunities below.

-(A) Applying to the Berlin School of Mind and Brain: Information on Grant Packages in 2023
+(A) Applying to the Berlin School of Mind and Brain: Information on Scholarships in 2024

 (B) General information (in English) on other funding opportunities for doctoral studies